Muqeet1/fshelsinki/part3/phonebook/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Eslint issue resolve:
-Frontend's build is working with backend node, though there were few issues after adding lint so in case "npm install" does not work out, run "npm audit fix" & "npm install react-scripts"
+Frontend's build is working with backend node, though there were few issues after adding lint so in case "npm install" does not work out, run "npm install" & "npm audit fix" & "npm install react-scripts" in the mentioned order.

 ## Available Scripts